The aim of Risk Management of Triodos Bank is the long term resilience of the business.

 The results of Pillar I and Pillar II add up to Economic Capital, which expresses the need of capital to cover Triodos Bank business activities.
 Therefore Economic Capital supports business decision-making at all levels within banking organisations.
 The Economic Capital is determined by the following risks:

 - Credit risk (counterparty risk and concentration risk)

 - Operational risk

 - Market risk (foreign exchange risk and interest rate risk)

 Capital Contingency is set up to ensure that Triodos Bank maintains sufficient capital to meet its regulatory capital requirements under stressed situations.
-A Capital Contingency Plan is set up for Triodos Group in case a capital crisis is foreseen.
+A Capital Contingency Plan is set up for Triodos Group in case a capital crisis occurs.
 The Capital Contingency Plan sets out actions and activities to strengthen short term capital position under stressed circumstances.
-Twice a year the capital position is stressed based on a number of scenarios.
+Twice a year the actual capital position is stressed based against a number of stress scenarios.

 The total liability capital (equity and subordinated loan) is allocated to business units, in proportion to the economic capital, based on their risk profile.